 The affidavit in which Tim Stoen ascribes paternity of his son John Victor Stoen to Jim Jones represents the first fateful step towards the end of the Peoples Temple movement almost seven years after he signed it.
 But was it credible?

-The following are excerpts from A Sympathetic History in Jonestown by Rebecca Moore (Lewiston, NY: Edwin Mellen Press, 1985).
+The following are excerpts from A Sympathetic History of Jonestown: The Moore Family Involvement in the Peoples Temple by Rebecca Moore (Lewiston, NY: Edwin Mellen Press, 1985).

 Like most of the confessions signed by Peoples Temple members, the affidavit probably was contrived to prove Tim’s loyalty to Jim Jones.
 Tim said that, “Jim asked it as a proof of faith.”
 Grace added, “There was no suggestion that they [the confessions] were truthful.”

 Even if the affidavit were false, however, it’s still possible that Jim was, in fact, John Victor’s father.
 Many remarked on John Victor’s likeness to Jim, saying the child was “the spittin’ image” of him.
 But, as Temple lawyer Charles Garry remembers, John Victor also looked like his mother, Grace.